EAS-03 Removal of Easements

-An easement created on the Plan may be discharged by an instrument (prepared on a Blank Instrument form) signed by each person who has a registered interest in, or is a caveator in respect of, the dominant lot and must be accompanied by the written approval of the Western Australian Planning Commission.
+An easement created on the Plan may be discharged by an instrument (prepared on a General Application e-form) signed by each person who has a registered interest in, or is a caveator in respect of, the dominant lot and must be accompanied by the written approval of the Western Australian Planning Commission.

 Note: An easement created on the Plan is automatically discharged by the termination of the survey-strata scheme.

-The registered proprietors of the land burdened and benefited by an easement created on the Plan may vary the terms of the easement by an instrument (prepared on a Blank Instrument form) signed by each person who has a registered interest in, or is a caveator in respect of, the dominant lot and the servient lot and must be accompanied by the written approval of the Western Australian Planning Commission.
+The registered proprietors of the land burdened and benefited by an easement created on the Plan may vary the terms of the easement by an instrument (prepared on a (prepared on a General Application e-form) signed by each person who has a registered interest in, or is a caveator in respect of, the dominant lot and the servient lot and must be accompanied by the written approval of the Western Australian Planning Commission.

 |1[Guide updated on 2/11/2018 to specify form type: 'General Application']|

 9 Cancellation of Easements Over Crown Land

 The Minister for Lands has power in certain circumstances to cancel easements over Crown land.

 A grantee of an easement, with the consent of any management body or lessee of the relevant land, may apply to the Minister to cancel an easement.
 Under s.144(3) of the LAA, the Minister may then cancel the easement or refuse the application.

 Where a grantee has exceeded the rights or conditions of an easement created under s.144 of the LAA or the grantee in writing requests the easement to be cancelled, the Minister may serve notice in writing on the grantee and any management body or lessee of the relevant land, of his intention to cancel the easement.